Most people assume Christianity is about behavior modification: "Don't drink or chew or run with girls who do."

-But Jesus looked at the most moral and upright religious leaders of his day and said, "The prostitutes will enter the kingdom of God before you" (Matthew 21:31).
+But Jesus looked at the most moral and upright religious leaders of his day and said, "The prostitutes will enter the kingdom of God before you" (Mat.
+21:31).

-"For John came to show you the way of righteousness, and you did not believe him, but the tax collectors and the prostitutes believed him" (Matthew 21:32).
+"For John came to show you the way of righteousness, and you did not believe him, but the tax collectors and the prostitutes believed him" (Mat.
+21:32).

 The reason prostitutes were entering the kingdom of God before priests was that they believed John's message and the priests did not.

 "Behold the Lamb of God who takes away the sin of the world" (Jn.
 1:33).

 According to John, the way into God's kingdom was not through a code of ethics, but through a person.
 The person, Jesus Christ, agreed, saying: "I am the way, the truth, and the life.
 No one comes to the Father except through me" (Jn.
 14:6).

 You see, Christianity says that all of us, priests and prostitutes, have a morality problem; a sin problem (Rom.
 3:10).
 We have all rebelled against our Creator.
 No one merits salvation.
 No one climbs the ladder.
 No one checks the boxes.
 No one passes the test.
 Every person deserves punishment in hell for their rebellion against their Creator.
 And when you think about it, since God is perfect (and we're not), we could never get to God through moral effort anyway.

 So, since we couldn't get to God, two thousand years ago in a lowly stable in Bethlehem, God came to us.
 Jesus came to solve our sin problem (Mk.
 10:45).

 Though we deserved punishment for our rebellion against God, Jesus took our punishment for us, in our place, on the cross.
 Through Jesus' death and resurrection, salvation now comes to every person the same way: by grace, through faith, in Christ.